HEMANTH-1508/CURRENCY-EXCHANGER/README.md

  **Run the Application**

-   Locate the `CurrencyConverter.exe` file in the repository and run it.
+   Locate the `Currency.exe` file in the repository and run it.

 ### Adding Initial Currencies